-My name is Laurie Pawlik-Kienlen; I’m a full-time blog writer in Vancouver, British Columbia, Canada.
-Have you been here?
-Where in the world are you right now, and how did you find me?
-Maybe you were searching the internet for a problem I’ve written about – which is why I created “SheBlossoms”!
+What about you – how are you?
+What is your source of life, joy, energy, strength?
+If that’s a little too personal (or controversial), maybe we could start with something more safe (and less meaningful).
+What’s your name, how old are you, and what brought you here?
+Where in the world are you right now?
+I’m also curious how you landed here on Blossom…maybe you were searching the internet for a problem I’ve written about – which is why I created “SheBlossoms.”
 My purpose is to help people cope with difficult problems, such as how to let go of someone you love or thoughtful sympathy gifts for the loss of a mother.
-SheBlossoms is a series of blogs to help you listen to the still small voice, get out of your own way, and Blossom in your life.
+I created a series of blogs to help you listen to the still small voice, get out of your own way, and Blossom in your life.

 Listen to that still, small voice inside of you.
 You will Blossom.

 Your thoughts are welcome in the comments section below – but you need to know that I don’t give advice to anyone about anything.
 I’m a writer and I love to share general insights and wisdom, but I can’t offer personal guidance or thoughts.
 I encourage people to share their stories because writing is healing, but I don’t tell people what to do with their lives.

 - I lived in Kenya, East Africa for three years.
 I taught Language Arts and Journalism at Rosslyn Academy, which is an American school in Nairobi.